grab3/meck-issue/README.md

 # meck-issue
 Project for issue encountered with Meck

-This is demonstration of the problem happening when runing eunit tests with rebar and using meck.
+This is demonstration of the problem happening when runing eunit using test generator and meck.
 Software:
-rebar(2.5.1) built with Erlang 16B03-1
 tested on MacOS Yosimite, CentOS 6.5

 Problem: